athenasaran/athenasaran/README.md

 ### Hi there 🤗

 My name is Athena Fernandes Sarantôpoulos from Brazil (🇧🇷).
 I've been learning programming since I joined the IT Technicians in 2014.I am currently studying Computer Science at the Federal University of Viçosa Campus Florestal.
-I currently work at CI&T as a Mobile Native developer
+I currently work at CI&T as a Mobile Native developer, Android Kotlin

 I like front end and software engineering. 💛